Magglish/obsidian/Marcin/Książki/ML System Design/ML System Design.md

 til-you make it” approach: launching a product that serves predictions made by humans, instead of ML models, with the hope of using the generated data to train ML models later.
-5. ML solutions will especially shine if your problem has these additional following characteristics: task is repetitive, cost of wrong prediction is cheap, it's at scale (making a lot of predictions, solving a lot of problems)
+5. ML solutions will especially shine if your problem has these additional following characteristics:
+	1. task is repetitive - when a task is repetitive, each pattern is repeated multiple times, which makes it easier for machines to learn it,
+	2. cost of wrong prediction is cheap (recommendation systems), if high, the average outcome should be big (self-driving cars)
+	3. it's at scale - ML systems (making a lot of predictions, solving a lot of problems)